cython/cython/docs/src/userguide/language_basics.rst

         ...

-This is worth doing because (a) "explicit is better than implicit", and (b) the default behaviour for ``cdef`` functions is likely to change in Cython 3 so that they will be able to propagate exceptions by default, so it is best to mark them now if you want them to swallow exceptions in future.
+This is worth doing because (a) "explicit is better than implicit", and (b) the default behaviour for ``cdef`` functions will change in Cython 3.0 so that functions will propagate exceptions by default.
+Therefore, it is best to mark them now if you want them to swallow exceptions in the future.

 An external C++ function that may raise an exception can be declared with::